CarlosAlvarado0718/Network-F-P/README.md

 <h2>List of Prerequisites</h2>

-- Windows Server Installed and COnfigured
+- Windows Server Installed and Configured
 - Active Directory Set up
 - Two Virtual Machines connected to the Domain
 - Administrative access to Server and Clients